shamel-rai/shamel-rai/README.md

 - 👯 I’m looking to collaborate on **with my buddy who guided me till here**

 - 🤝 I’m looking for help with **making me better developer**

-- 💬 Ask me about what mistakes **learning multiple Programming Language**

 - 📫 How to reach me: **shamel.rai@gmail.com**